MicrosoftDocs/Hololens/hololens/hololens2-deployment-guide.md

         1. [Assign device-based or user-based licenses](/azure/active-directory/enterprise-users/licensing-groups-assign#:~:text=In%20this%20article%201%20Assign%20the%20required%20licenses,3%20Check%20for%20license%20problems%20and%20resolve%20them) to this group.
         1. (Optional) You can target groups for MDM policies.

-1. Devices should be AAD joined to your tenant, [Auto Enrolled](/hololens/hololens-enroll-mdm#auto-enrollment-in-mdm), and configured through [Autopilot](/hololens/hololens2-autopilot).
+1. Devices should be AAD joined to your tenant, [auto enrolled](/hololens/hololens-enroll-mdm#auto-enrollment-in-mdm), and configured through [Autopilot](/hololens/hololens2-autopilot).
     1. The first user on the device will be the device owner.
     1. If the device is AAD joined, the user that performed the join is made device owner.
-    1. For more information, see [Device Owner](/hololens/security-adminless-os#device-owner).
+    1. For more information, see [device owner](/hololens/security-adminless-os#device-owner).
 1. [Tenant lock](/hololens/hololens-release-notes#tenantlockdown-csp-and-autopilot) the device so that it can only be joined by your tenant.
     1. See also [Tenant lock CSP](/windows/client-management/mdm/tenantlockdown-csp).
 1. [Configure Kiosk mode using global assigned access](/hololens/hololens-global-assigned-access-kiosk).